dunglas/mercure/spec/mercure.md

 # Acknowledgements

 Parts of this specification, especially (#discovery) have been adapted from the WebSub recommendation [@W3C.REC-websub-20180123].
-The editor wish to thanks all the authors of this specification.
+The editor wish to thank all the authors of this specification.

 {backmatter}